folio-org/mod-camunda/README.md

 ## Accessing the Application

 1. Start `mod-camunda` either through the Docker interface or through the manual `mvn clean spring-boot:run` command.
-2. Deploy all the processes, such as by running `scripts/deploy.sh` file.
-3. Navigate to Camunda Portal, such as `https://localhost:9000/ui/welcome/default/#/welcome` for a local execution.
+2. Navigate to the Camunda Portal, such as `https://localhost:9000/ui/welcome/default/#/welcome` for a local execution.
-4. Log in as admin user: `admin`, password: `admin` (which can be changed using environment variables or by tweaking the `application.yml` file).
+3. Log in as admin user: `admin`, password: `admin` (which can be changed using environment variables or by tweaking the `application.yml` file).

 ## Camunda APIs